-The Group's profitability might be negatively affected in the short-term and possibly in future periods as a result of a number of factors that generally impact the Turkish banking sector, including a slowdown of economic growth in Turkey and volatility in interest rates (see "-Reduction in Earnings on Securities Portfolio" and "-Interest Rate Risk" elsewhere in this section), increased competition (particularly as it impacts net interest margins (see "-Competition in the Turkish Banking Sector")) and Central Bank and governmental actions, including those that seek: (a) to limit the growth of Turkish banks and/or Turkish economy through various conventional and unconventional policy measures, including increased reserve requirements, increased general provisioning requirements and higher risk-weighting for general purpose loans, or (b) to impose limits or prohibitions on fees and commissions charged to customers or otherwise affect payments received by the Group from its customers (see "-Banking Regulatory Matters" and "-High Current Account Deficit").
-For 2015, the Bank's return on average total assets (i.e., net income for the period as a percentage of quarterly average total assets) was 1.2% (same as the sector) and the return on its average equity (i.e., net income for the period as a percentage of quarterly average total assets) was 1.2% (same as the sector) and the return on 1.1% and 10.5%, respectively, for the sector for the three months ended March 31, 2016).
+The Group's profitability might be negatively affected in the short-term and possibly in future periods as a result of a number of factors that generally impact the Turkish banking sector, including a slowdown of economic growth in Turkey and volatility in interest rates (see "Reduction in Earnings on Securities Portfolio" and "Interest Rate Risk" elsewhere in this section), increased competition (particularly as it impacts net interest margins (see "Competition in the Turkish Banking Sector")) and Central Bank and governmental actions, including those that seek: (a) to limit the growth of Turkish banks and/or Turkish economy through various conventional and unconventional policy measures, including increased reserve requirements, increased general provisioning requirements and higher risk-weighting for general purpose loans, or (b) to impose limits or prohibitions on fees and commissions charged to customers or otherwise affect payments received by the Group from its customers (see "Banking Regulatory Matters" and "High Current Account Deficit").
+For 2014, the Bank's return on average assets was 1.5% (1.3% for the sector) and the return on its average equity was 13.1% (compared to 12.3% for the sector) (1.5% and 12.6%, respectively, for the Bank and 1.3% and 11.6%, respectively, for the sector for the three months ended March 31, 2015).